AnyChart/docs.anychart.com/Gauges/Circular_Gauge.md

 ###Axis

 Axis in gauges are not the same as in the other basic chart types.
 There's no X- and Y-axis, the only axis that a gauge displays and uses is a circular axis that is situated along the frame.
+Generally, axis in Gauges behaves like a series in other chart types.
+The Gauge can be multi-axes.

-Let's enable the axis to see the changes we make and set its width and radius at once:
+Let's enable the axis to see the changes we make and set its width and radius at once.
+To make it we use the {api:anychart.gauges.Circular.axis}**.radius()**{api} and the {api:anychart.gauges.Circular.axis}**.width()**{api} methods.

 ```
 	//axis settings